 Other quadratic quantities such as the kinetic and the potential energy are represented in a similar manner.
 However, unlike the power flow, they all have zero reacting component.
-For example we can consider the kinetic energy the sum of the kinetic energy T_0 and the potential energy W_0 determines the total energy E_0 of the system
+For example we can consider the kinetic energy or the potential energy